files not viewable after greyhole moves them

 Shares seem to function fine, when not using greyhole. when setting the share to utilize the pool, any files that are within that share, or copied/created 'disappear'.
 When logged into server, can see shortcut files and the actual files (with duplicates) properly created by greyhole in the proper 'gh' location. but those shortcut files are not viewable by the desktop machine. (win7 x64)

-#2 Updated by kmchaput over 10 years ago an update was needed, but did not fix the issue.
+#2 Updated by kmchaput almost 11 years ago an update was needed, but did not fix the issue.